rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Classes/Class - Witch.md

 - **Hex: Pele de Palha.** Your first ally each turn that hits the target deals an extra 1d6 damage, +1d6 for each other effect you're concentrating on. *Descrição:* a pele do alvo seca e racha, revelando sua vulnerável e vermelha carne viva.

+### Spell List
+List of spells available for a  to learn.

 ##  Spells

 ### Cantrip